jts307/TinySearchEngine/querier/DESIGN.md

 1. Execute from the command line as shown in the User Interface.
 2. Parse the command line, validate parameters, initialize index structure, and open indexFilename
-3. while there are still lines a file
-	1. read the first word of each line
-	2. while there are still docIds and word counts that comes after that word
-		1. read a docId and word count pair
-		2. insert the (word, docId, word count) into the index structure
+3. Load the index from the indexFilename into an index structure and close the indexFilename
-	3. close indexFilename
 4. while there is still input to be read from stdin
 	1. read a line from the stdin, a query
 	2. Make sure the query follows proper query syntax